+The example shows that we need to weaken the notion of active domain controllability to allow some elements outside of the active domain.
+The following definition allows a fixed number of exceptions. \begin{definition} For a number $k$, the problem $\NSB(Q,\calC,\bfS,\visinst)$ is said to be \emph{active domain controllable modulo $k$} if it is equivalent to asking that for every instance $\fullinst$ whose active domain contains at most $k$ elements outside of the active domain of $\visinst$, if $\fullinst$ satisfies $\calC$ and $\visinst=\visible(\fullinst)$, then $Q(\fullinst)=\false$. \end{definition}

 Now we show how to exploit active domain controllability to prove that $\NSB$ problems can be solved not only efficiently, but ``definably'' using well-behaved query languages.
 For this, we introduce a variant of Datalog programs, called \emph{GFP-Datalog} programs, whose semantics is given by greatest fixpoints.
-GFP-Datalog programs are defined syntactically in the same way as Datalog programs \cite{AHV}, that is, as finite sets of rules of the form $U(\bar x) \:\leftarrow\: Q(\bar x)$ where the $\bar x_i$ are implicitly universally quantified and $Q$ is a conjunctive query whose free variables are exactly $\bar x$.
+GFP-Datalog programs are defined syntactically in the same way as Datalog programs \cite{AHV}, that is, as finite sets of rules of the form $U(\bar x) \:\leftarrow\: Q(\bar x)$ where the variables in $\bar x$ are implicitly universally quantified and $Q$ is a conjunctive query whose free variables are exactly $\bar x$.
 As for Datalog programs, we distinguish between \emph{extensional} (i.e., input) predicates and \emph{intensional} (i.e., output) predicates.
 In the above rules we restrict the left-hand sides to contain only intensional predicates.
-Given a GFP-Datalog program $P$, the \emph{immediate consequence operator} for $P$ is the function that, given a database instance $M$ consisting of both extensional and intensional relations, returns the database instance $M'$ where the extensional relations are as in $M$ and the tuples of each intensional relation $U$ are those satisfying $Q(M)$, where $Q$ is any query appearing on the right of a rule with $U$.
+Given a GFP-Datalog program $P$, the \emph{immediate consequence operator} for $P$ is the function that, given an instance $M$ consisting of both extensional and intensional relations, returns the instance $M'$ where the extensional relations are as in $M$ and the tuples of each intensional relation $U$ are those satisfying $Q(M)$, where $Q$ is any query appearing on the right of a rule with $U$.